MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 ### IOM Unit Conversion

-Converts a quantity from one unit to another using the Unit conversions setup on a Product.
+Converts a quantity from one unit to another using the Unit conversions set up on a Product.

 | Parameter | Description | Required |
 | :-------- | :---------- | :------- |